acse-2020/FAQ/software.md

 sudo nano /etc/xrdp/startwm.sh
 ```

+To quit nano, use 'ctrl-x' to start the exit process, type 'y' to save changes, and press 'enter' to accept the default filename.

 Find the following lines and add comments at the beginning (they will by default be uncommented):

 ```bash